awaisdevops/jenkins/jenkins-shared-library/README.md

 The Jenkins Shared Library is written in **Groovy** language.

+### Technologies Used
+- Jenkins
+- Docker
+- Linux
+- Git
+- Java
+- Maven

+### Project Description
+CI Pipeline for a Java Maven application to build and push to the repository.
+- Install Build Tools (Maven, Node) in Jenkins
+- Make Docker available on Jenkins server
+- Create Jenkins credentials for a git repository
+- Create different Jenkins job types (Freestyle, Pipeline, Multibranch pipeline) for the Java Maven project with Jenkinsfile to:
+  - a.
+Connect to the application’s git repository
+  - b.
+Build Jar
+  - c.
+Build Docker Image
+  - d.
+Push to private DockerHub repository

 ## Directory Structure

 A typical shared library has the following structure: